NoroffFEU/development-platforms/Firebase-Case-Study.md

 - You reach a technical barrier of the service

 Lets look at these in regards of Firebase.
-Unfortunately, your code will become quite specified to their service, as most functions are imported from their library.
+Unfortunately, your code will become quite specified to their service, as most functions are imported from their library, meaning Vendor Lock-in with Firebase will occur to at least some extent.
 However, Google is a gigantic company with small to no probability of shutting down the service.
 Being Vendor locked-in to this behemoth is therefore less of a concern than being locked-in to a minor and less predictable provider.
 When it comes to pricing, big ships turn slowly.
 Currently, Firebase provides a brilliant "pay as you grow" plan, which we will discuss later.

 ## Closed Source

-Although Firebase is not completely Open Source, many of their features are.
-This is done for increased transparency and Open Source components from Firebase include SDK´s, libraries and samples, all posted on their Github.
+Although Firebase is not Open Source, many of their features are.
+This is done for increased transparency and building a stronger developer community.
+Open Source components from Firebase include SDK´s, libraries and samples, all posted on their Github.
 Unless your plan is to build something that outlives or rivals Google, I will not personally worry about Firebase´s closed source.
 Very large companies may however benefit from building their own infrastructure using open source alternatives, to ensure independency.

 ## NoSQL Database

+This can be both good and bad, depending on your data and structure.
+It is however important to be vigilant when constructing your NoSQL database.
 The topic of database deserves it's own section, and is discussed further [Here](#database).

 # Strengths

+## Pricing

+In my opinion, Firebase has an attractive pricing strategy.
+It offers a "Spark" plan, which is free until your app or website reach a certain amount of traffic or storage.
+These amounts are relatively high if your application mostly deals in low sizes of data.
+For reference, the Spark plan allows 50k monthly active users and 50k document reads from the Firestore database each month for free and the equivalent of 20M messages storing.
+Should however your reads and database contain videos or images, you will likely reach various limits faster.
-- Attractive pricing plan - Depends on what data your app will be handling.
-Text, images, video.
-Your app can support a lot of users on free plan as long as data transfers are mostly text.
-By the time you need to worry about costs, you should have enough users to not have to worry about costs.
+The general feel here is that by the time you need to worry about costs, you should have enough users to not have to worry about the costs.

-- Well documented
+## Well documented

+Although closed source, Firebase has a great developer community and is a topic with many discussions and youtube videos surrounding it.
+Firebase also provides an abundance of learning material in text or videos on their website.
+For troubleshooting and issues you can also contact customer support, although some inquiries about debugging and writing code will be "Out of scope" unless you have a paid support plan.

+## Plugins and Integrations

 # Creating a Firebase Project